 Asthma and Social Security Disability Benefits

-Asthma is considered a disability by both the Americans With Disabilities Act and the Social Security Administration (SSA).
-The question is, does your particular case of asthma qualify you for SSDI or Supplemental Security Income (SSI) benefits?
+The question to ask is, does your particular case of asthma qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits?

+When filing for disability benefits, it’s important to provide a comprehensive overview of your condition.
 Your initial application should include your asthma diagnosis, attempts to treat your condition, and relevant information from your medical history.

 Automatic Qualification for Disability Benefits

-Disability Benefits For Asthma: Job Restrictions
+Disability Benefits for Asthma: Job Restriction

 • Heavy lifting